-Hughes and Kettner are well known for their 'meister' series of amps and a recent crowning glory is the Grandmeister 36 Amplifier.
-Find out if this amp is an improvement over the Tubemeister.
+Hughes and Kettner are known for their 'meister' series of amps.
+Enter the Grandmeister 36 Amplifier but is it any good?

 Hughes and Kettner Grandmeister 36 Amp Inside & Out Review